© Crown copyright 2020

 - your letting activity amounts to a trade, for example, if you run a guest house or bed and breakfast business, or provide services, such as meals and cleaning

-2. When you can’t use the Rent-a-Room Scheme
+2. When you cannot use the Rent-a-Room Scheme

-You can’t use the scheme if the accommodation is:
+You cannot use the scheme if the accommodation is:

 - not part of your main home when you let it